Branodunum

 Branodunum was an ancient Roman fort to the east of the modern English village of Brancaster in Norfolk.

-Its Roman name derives from the local Celtic language, and may mean "fort of the raven".
+Name

+Branodunum is the Latinization of *Branodunon, a Celtic compound based on brano- "raven" and dunon "closed area, fortified enclosure, citadel, fort", then "hill, mount", hence the Welsh Din (in toponyms), and dinas "town", as well as the old Breton din "fortress" and din cat "combat fortress".
+Bran is still the name for the raven in Brittonic languages such as Welsh, Cornish and Breton.
+Perfect homonymy with Branodunum in Gaul, today Brandon (Saône-et-Loire, France).

 History

 The fort, built in the 230s, became later part of the Saxon Shore fortification system.
 It was built to guard the Wash approaches and is of a typical rectangular castrum layout.
 According to the 4th-century document Notitia Dignitatum, the fort was garrisoned by the Equites Dalmatae Brandodunenses ("Dalmatian cavalry of Bran[d]odunum"), although a tile found on the site stamped Cohors I Aquitanorum suggests that its original garrison was the "First cohort from Aquitania".
-There is possible evidence (burials and grave goods) of later Saxon use of the site.
+There is possible evidence (burials and grave goods) of later Anglo-Saxon use of the site.

-According to the National Trust notice boards present on the site of the fort, the fort is within a rectangular field to the east of the current village of Brancaster; there is no urban development on the fort's site itself.
-Urban residential development in the 1970s has covered much of the area to the west of the fort where part of the local 'vicus' (surrounding civilian settlement) was situated.
+According to the National Trust information boards on the site, the fort is within a rectangular field to the east of the current village of Brancaster; there is no urban development on the fort's site itself.
+Urban residential development in the 1970s has covered much of the area to the west of the fort where part of the local 'vicus' (civilian settlement) was situated.